PREFINE: Personalized Story Generation via Simulated User Critics and User-Specific Rubric Generation: Introduction

 Recently, Critique-and-Refine (C\&R) frameworks, including Self-Refine \cite{self-refine} and CRITIC \cite{conf/iclr/2024}, have garnered attention for improving output quality without relying on human feedback or model retraining.
 In these approaches, LLMs critique and refine their outputs based on predefined evaluation criteria (rubrics), thereby enhancing quality.
-However, existing C\&R methods are designed for general improvements and have not been applied to personalized generation that reflects subjective user preferences \cite{cr-survey}.
+Although existing C\&R frameworks have proven effective for general quality improvement, they lack mechanisms to incorporate user preferences into the generation process and thus fall short of enabling personalized generation \cite{cr-survey}.